Jarvis-Consulting-Group/jarvis_data_eng-riavisweswaran/README.md

 ## Professional Experiences

-**Technical Consultant, Jarvis (2023-present)**: Work within an Agile/Scrum framework to collaborate with cross-functional teams and design RDBMS systems to meet the business goals.
-Making recommendations for solutions or improvements that can be accomplished through new technology or alternative uses of existing technology.
-Possess in-depth knowledge of Linux, SQL, PostgreSQL, Docker and VM as well as Git version control tools.
+**Technical Consultant, Jarvis (2023-present)**: Works within an Agile/Scrum framework to collaborate with cross-functional teams and design RDBMS systems to meet the business goals.
+Makes recommendations for solutions or improvements that can be accomplished through new technology or alternative uses of existing technology.
+Possesses in-depth knowledge of Linux, SQL, PostgreSQL, Docker and VM as well as Git version control tools.

 **Research Analyst, Imzado Trading (2023)**: Analyzed macro trends of stock behaviours including scatter of variation, stock convergences and risk arbitrage to to prevent losses on investments.
 Leveraged R to build statistical simulations, Trello to manage workflows and Excel's VLOOKUP, statistical formulas, nested If statements, pivot tables and charts to find optimal success ratios.